 In 2014-15, she made debuts in South America at the Teatro Municipal Rio de Janeiro and for the Latvian National Opera both in the title role of Madama Butterfly.
 She returned again to the Sydney Opera House and Melbourne State Theatre for their season opening as Cio-Cio San.

-Hiromi Omura has performed the title role in Madama Butterfly since 2004, receiving great acclaim from critics and audiences around the world in numerous theatres, such as the New National Theatre Tokyo, Deutsche Oper Berlin, Opera Israeli (Tel Aviv), Montreal Opera, Malaga, Cordoba, Santander, Metz (France), Lausanne Opera, Polish National Opera (Theatre Wielki), Savonlinna Opera Festival in Finland, Opera Australia at the Sydney Opera House and the Melbourne State Theatre and others.
+Hiromi Omura has performed the title role in Madama Butterfly since 2004, receiving great acclaim around the world in numerous theatres, such as the New National Theatre Tokyo, Deutsche Oper Berlin, Opera Israeli (Tel Aviv), Montreal Opera, Malaga, Cordoba, Santander, Metz (France), Lausanne Opera, Polish National Opera (Theatre Wielki), Savonlinna Opera Festival in Finland, Opera Australia at the Sydney Opera House and the Melbourne State Theatre and others.
 She can be seen in a DVD production of Madama Butterfly in a new production directed by Alex Ollé (La Fura dels Baus), released from ABC Classics.

 Other recent highly acclaimed performances include Norma in Bellini’s masterpiece for Lausanne Opera and Opera de Toulon, Desdemona (Otello) for Toulon Opera and Opera National de Lorraine, where she has also performed Silvia (Zanetto, Mascagni) and Contessa (Le nozze di Figaro, Mozart).
 Liu (Turandot, Puccini), Amelia (Simon Boccanegra, Verdi) and Leonora (Il trovatore, Verdi) for Opéra de Montréal, Sieglinde (Die Walküre, Wagner) at the Biwako Theatre in Otsu (Japan) and Ariadne (Ariadne auf Naxos, R. Strauss) for the Pacific Music Festival in Sapporo-city are other repertoire credits.